ALIS: Election Poster Skate Attack

 That is the core move in this Royal Copenhagen work with Uncle Grey.
 If the product is handmade and unique, the advertising has to behave the same way.
 So the “ad” becomes a craft demonstration on an outdoor canvas.

-The result is a simple proof mechanism.
+The result is a simple proof mechanism, meaning the audience can verify “handmade and unique” just by watching the work happen.
 Mass-produced porcelain cannot do this.
 It cannot show its human hand in real time.
 This can.

 A billboard that performs the brand promise